-The Covid-19 pandemic is wreaking havoc on the economy and leaving economic devastation in its wake.
+The Covid-19 pandemic has wreaked havoc on the economy and left economic devastation in its wake.
 Actions taken will continue to determine which businesses thrive.
 Having a business game plan is an integral part of post-Covid success.

-The initial reaction to a business crisis is one of Shock.
+The initial reaction to a business crisis is one of shock.
 Many business owners are totally paralyzed by the upheaval taking place and take little action to react to what is happening around them.
-Once that passes, many business owners move toward an overreaction in the wrong direction and set themselves up for long-term failure without realizing it.
-The key to surviving is to take decisive action in the right direction by properly evaluating every aspect of your business.
+Once that passes, many of those individuals move toward an overreaction in the wrong direction and set themselves up for long-term failure without realizing it.
+The key to surviving is to take decisive action and steps in the right direction by properly evaluating every aspect of your business.

-Here are some things to consider before taking deliberate action:
+Here are some things to consider for your post-Covid business game plan:

 If you need help developing a post-Covid strategy for your business, VaroTeam is here to help!
 Our CFO advisory services are designed to help small and medium-sized businesses stay on track for success.
 Learn More or download our free eBook on outsourced CFO services for a deeper look into the benefits.